Should I bring a gift to a funeral? Memorial Gift Etiquette Explained

 The first part question has to do with should, as in, Do I have to?
 The correct answer is, no. You don’t have to bring a gift for the family when you go to a funeral.

-Of course, for most important occasions, it’s always a good idea not to arrive empty-handed, and especially so if you’re close to the family.
-That’s why funeral flowers are so popular as funeral gifts; a fresh bouquet of flowers is a simple, beautiful, and heartwarming gesture that honors the decedent and shows others that you care.
+That’s why funeral flowers are so popular as funeral gifts.
+A fresh bouquet of flowers is a simple, beautiful, and heartwarming gesture that honors the decedent and shows others that you care.

 But not everyone likes flowers.
-Some pundits even suggest that you shouldn’t give flowers because they will inevitably remind the recipient of death as they decay.
+Some pundits even suggest that you shouldn’t give sympathy flowers because they will inevitably remind the recipient of death as they decay.
 Not the greatest option for the sensitive types, eh?

-Still, flowers are traditional, so most people will appreciate flowers brought to the funeral.
-It can be a full funeral bouquet or a single rose.
-It can be expensive or just a few dollars.
-The point in this is to bring something that shows respect for the person who passed away and to demonstrate to the family that you care enough to go out and get a small token of your love.
+The point is to bring something that shows respect for the person who passed away and to demonstrate to the deceased’s family that you care enough to go out and get a small token of your love.

 There are also a variety of memorial gift alternatives that many families appreciate.
 We’ll get into that in a bit, but first, let’s summarize where we’re at so far.